JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Short summary**: Kotlin 1.8 will prohibit returning `null` from lambdas passed to functions overloaded by lambda return type
 > when no overload allows a nullable return type.
-> Previously it was allowed when `null` was returned from one of branches of `when` operator
+> Previously, it was allowed when `null` was returned from one of the branches of the `when` operator
 >
 > **Deprecation cycle**:
 >